BradleySecOps/AWS_IR_Response/README.md

 I have put mutliple error checks, pre checks (of permissions) that occur prior to running any commands.
 I have additionally presented below every issue below that could affect this not running (that I could think of).
 Please always check and understand this prior to running this script for an incident.

 If you do find any issues with the logic or flow of this script, please let me know and happy to discuss or change.

+Things to finalize :

+- Finalize test plan to confirm all outputs
+- Might look at automatic pulling of logs directly from EC2 instance

 ## Table of Contents